Bayt Jibrin: Embroidery

 from Bayt Jibrin, dated about 1900, in the Museum of International Folk Art (MOIFA) collection in Santa Fe, New Mexico.
 The dress is made of handwoven indigo linen with long, pointed wing-sleeves.
 The qabbeh ("chest-piece") is embroidered with the qelayed pattern; the maya ("water") motif, el-ferraneh ("the bakers wife") pattern, and the saru ("cypress") motif.
 The side panels are also covered with cross-stitch embroidery in a variety of traditional patterns.

 Also on show is a late 19th-century shambar (large veil) from Bayt Jibrin worn at weddings and festivals.
 It is made of embroidered handwoven black silk with a separate heavy red silk fringe.

 A woman wore the shambar mainly on her wedding day, positioned so that when she covered her face the embroidered end would show.
 Another item in the collection is a headdress (iraqiyeh) embroidered with cross-stitch and decorated with Ottoman coins minted in AH 1223 (1808), as well as Maria Theresa coins.
 The iraqiyeh was worn by married women and elaborate pieces were passed down as family heirlooms.
 Long embroidered headbands made of cotton hanging from both sides were wrapped around the woman's braids to facilitate the bundling of her hair, then secured to the back of the headdress.

 Shrines

-In Islamic tradition, Bayt Jibrin is the burial place of the sahaba (companion) of the prophet Muhammad, Tamim al-Dari, who was famously known for his piety and briefly served as the Governor of Jerusalem in the late 7th century.
+In Islamic tradition, Bayt Jibrin is the burial place of the sahaba (companion) of Muhammad, Tamim al-Dari, who was famously known for his piety and briefly served as the governor of Jerusalem in the late 7th century.
 Al-Dari and his family were granted trusteeship over the Hebron Hills, including Bayt Jibrin, and were assigned as the supervisors of the Cave of the Patriarchs (Ibrahimi Mosque) in Hebron.
-His sanctuary is the most venerated site in Bayt Jibrin, located just northwest of it.
+His maqam or sanctuary is the most venerated site in Bayt Jibrin, located just northwest of it.
 Until the present day, al-Dari's sanctuary has been a place of local Muslim pilgrimage.

-Other Islamic holy sites in the village include Maqam for a local shaykh named Mahmud and a tomb for a shaykha (female religious figure) named Ameina.
+Other Islamic holy sites in the village include the maqam of a local shaykh named Mahmud, and the tomb of a shaykha (female religious figure) named Ameina.